bartimor1/EarlyWarningsInCI/README.md

 * log_testcases_folder = The directory where the logs are stored
 * event_log_b = The full path to the log before the change.
 * event_log_a = The full path to the log after the change.

+**Note**: we assume that the two logs have undergone pre-processing and activity name matching to en-sure accurate identification of events and traces.
+These can be achieved by using approaches for parsing and mining log messages, e.g., SLCT, IPLoM, LKE, and LogSig

 To execute the detection, run the `detect.ipynb` file.
 The result report will be generated and stored in the `Results` folder.